aalshukri/TeamworkPM/README.md

 # TeamworkPM

-This repository can be used to create summary statisitcs for projects on [TeamworkPM](https://www.teamwork.com/?partner=wd7z88gg5r) which can be used as the basis for monthly reports intended to help:
+The python script in this repository can be used to create summary statistics for projects on [TeamworkPM](https://www.teamwork.com/?partner=wd7z88gg5r).

+The script produces monthly reports which I am using to understand two main aspects:

+1. The projects have we worked on

+2. The ratio of time spent per task category (for each project)

+This information can then be used to help:

- - understand what project we have worked on
+- Project planning: understanding what project we have worked on vs what we planned to work on
- - the ratio of time spent on projects and type of tasks within project ie, bugs, new, meetings, etc
+- Understand the ratio of time spent on tasks within project ie, new features, bugs, email, meetings, etc
- - reflect on what went well, what not went well
+- Reflect on what went well, what not went well
- - highlight improvements
+- Highlight areas of improvement

 ## Running instructions